QubesOS/qubes-infrastructure/README.md

 Build infrastructure consists of several build environments.
 Each of them use 3 VMs:

 1. Build VM (`build-*`), responsible for:
-  - building the package with logging to build-logs VM in real time
+  - building the package with logging to `logs` VM in real time
   - sending build artifacts to Keys VM for signing (using split gpg)
   - uploading signed packages to repository
   - sending notifications to github (issue comments etc)

 2. Keys VM (`keys-*`), responsible for:
   - keeping signing keys
-  - signing packages, but only if build-logs VM acknowledged build log reception
+  - signing packages, but only if `logs` VM acknowledged build log reception

-3. Build logs VM (`build-logs`), common for all build environments, responsible for:
+3. Build VM (`logs-*`) VM (default `logs`), common for all their associated build environments, responsible for:
   - receiving build logs
-  - sending them (in form of signed commits) to build-logs repository
+  - sending them (in form of signed commits) to logs repositories
   - signaling appropriate Keys VM of successful logs reception and sending

 The above workflow and used qrexec services can be illustrated with the diagram below: